BioSys-BUT/MethylomeMiner/README.md

 ## Features

-* Filter bedMethyl tables based on valid coverage and the probability of base modification.
+* Filter bedMethyl tables based on valid coverage and the methylation rate.
 * Sort base modifications into coding and non-coding types using genome annotation.
 * Split base modifications according to reference sequences.
 * Provide count statistics for each base modification, coding/non-coding types and reference sequence.